-Typically dehumidifiers are placed in the moist dampness places in the home such as basements, kitchens, bathrooms, laundry rooms, garages and workshops, spa and indoor pool areas etc. After you have decided the area that requires dehumidifying, narrow down the particular part of that space where the dehumidifier will actually be placed.
-Typically dehumidifiers should be placed at least six inches apart from walls or other obstacles.
+Typically dehumidifiers are placed in the home’s moist, damp places such as basements, kitchens, bathrooms, laundry rooms, garages and workshops, spa and indoor pool areas, etc. After you have decided the area that requires dehumidifying, narrow down the particular part of that space where the dehumidifier will actually be placed; typically, dehumidifiers should be placed at least six inches apart from walls or other obstacles.
 If you can’t find a place on the ground for your dehumidifier, consider buying a dehumidifier with various placement options, such as the Santa Fe Compact dehumidifier.
 It allows you to hang it overhead using the hanging kit.

 Are dehumidifiers loud and noisy?

 Most of the dehumidifiers are quite loud.
-They have to be.
-Especially those with compressors and fans.
+They have to be—especially those with compressors and fans.
 The large air amount moving through them makes noise.
 How loud will be this noise depends on the model.
 Newer dehumidifiers are significantly quieter than older ones.
-Some of them have a quiet operation.
-These models have several features to reduce noise such as isolating the fan or a smoother-running fan.
+Some of them have quiet operation.
+These models have several features to reduce noise, such as isolating the fan or a smoother-running fan.

 If noise is a significant factor in your dehumidifier selection, I could recommend Danby dehumidifiers, as they are typically the quietest.